MehrojOfficial/splash_screens/README.md

 - Support: All ROMS (including MIUI and AOSP)
 - Android: Android 11+

+### It supports Hybrid Flashing:
+- Single zip file can be used both on Recovery and Fastboot

 ### How to flash:

 *1. With Custom Recovery (TWRP/Orangefox)*